Fauna and Flora

 Characteristic are the deciduous forest (oak, beech) and the mixed forest (beech, fir) and in the higher altitude regions fir, larch and pine.

-Austria's nature parks, that stretch across 3 percent of the country, document the diversity of the landscape with its in part unique natural landscapes, such as the rain and virgin forests.
+Austria's nature parks, which stretch across 3 percent of the country, document the diversity of the landscape with its unique natural landscapes, such as the rain and virgin forests.